sjbennett123/gloryforthefist/content/writing.md

 #### Roles

 These are the different roles that the cast members will play for the encounter.
 Each role will be given the module sheet and the role card.
-Remember that the hook needs a role card, too.
+Remember that the hook also needs a role card.

 #### Props

 These are the props that are needed for the module to run.
-Before the event, we will check to make sure that we have all these things in the NPC Shack.
+Before the event, we will check to make sure that we have all of these things in the NPC Shack.
 If we don't have them, we will either make them or change the module.
 If special props are needed for the encounter, make them as easy as possible to use.
 Have checklists to make sure you get all the props, along with descriptions of them.
 Also, have notes about which props are essential and which are optional for the encounter to be successful.

 #### Tags and Treasure